-Action 1.12 - zero expenditures due to group not requiring any hourly time sheets.
+Action 1.12 - zero expenditures

 Action 1.15 - Higher participation in Classified Employee PD day led to higher cost than anticipated for employees not normally scheduled to work.

 Action 1.18 - Unanticipated carryover allowed for additional instructional technology tools.

 Action 1.20 - Textbook adoptions were reduced and/or eliminated.
 Recently approved adoptions are unlikely to be purchased/received prior to June 30.